Copyright 2025 Thousand Brains Project

 Args:

-obs: The observations to process
+habitat_obs: The observations from HabitatSim to process.

 Returns:

-The processed observations grouped by agent_id.
+Observations grouped by agent_id.

 """

-processed_obs = defaultdict(dict)
+obs: Observations = defaultdict(dict)

-for agent_index, agent_obs in obs.items():
+for agent_index, agent_obs in habitat_obs.items():

 agent = self._agents[agent_index]